ShubhayHarnale/SignUpPage/README.md

-# VoiceToSocial Landing Page
+# ChartUpp Landing Page

-A modern, responsive landing page for collecting early access signups for an AI tool that converts voice recordings into social media content.
+A modern, responsive landing page for collecting early access signups for ChartUpp - a platform that connects small businesses with micro-influencers.

 ## Features